MAMEM/eeg-processing-toolbox/README.md

-# ssvep-eeg-processing-toolbox
+# eeg-processing-toolbox
 ## Description
-This software is released as part of the EU-funded research project [MAMEM](https://www.mamem.eu/) for supporting experimentation in EEG signals generated using a SSVEP-based protocol.
+This software is released as part of the EU-funded research project [MAMEM](https://www.mamem.eu/) for supporting experimentation in EEG signals.
 It follows a modular architecture that allows the fast execution of experiments of different configurations with minimal adjustments of the code.
 The experimental pipeline consists of the **Experimenter** class which acts as a wrapper of five more underlying parts;

 - The **Session** object: Used for loading the dataset and segmenting the signal according to the periods that the SSVEP stimuli were presented during the experiment.
 The signal parts are also annotated with a label according to the stimulus frequency.